Antique Salesman Samples

 it into production.

-What we are looking for are patent models and salesman sample washers, from
+are looking for are patent models and salesman sample washers.
+The more

-not in the market for the full-size one your neighbor
+not in the market for the full-size washer your neighbor

 gave you, or that your mother never